Nursing – Accelerated

 • Psychology (3 credit hours)

 All college courses must be completed with a C or above.
-Applicants needing general education are referred to Geneva College – Portage division.
+Applicants needing general education are referred to University of Arkansas-Pulaski Technical College.
 All applicants must also be a high school graduate / GED.
 Official transcripts are required from all attended institutions.

 Applicants are reviewed in an admissions review cycle and are encouraged to complete files early in the review cycle.
 The BHCLR School of Nursing – Accelerated operates under a rolling admissions cycle and applicants are considered for admission as their files become complete.
 As a result, applications completed at or near the deadline are considered as space is available.